-Note: An adopted child is any child placed with you by an authorized placement agency for legal adoption even if the adoption is not final.
-An authorized placement agency includes any person authorized by state law to place children for legal adoption.
-A grandchild is any descendant of your son, daughter, adopted child, or stepchild.
+Note: An adopted child is always treated as your own child.
+An adopted child includes a child placed with you by an authorized placement agency for legal adoption even if the adoption is not final.
+An authorized placement agency includes any person or court authorized by state law to place children for legal adoption.

-- 2. At the end of 2003, the child is under age 19, or under age 24 and a full-time student, or any age and permanently and totally disabled. - 3.
-The child lives with you in the United States for over half of 2003.
+- At the end of 2004, the child is under age 19, or under age 24 and a full-time student, or any age and permanently and totally disabled. - The child lives with you in the United States for over half of 2004.

 Exception to "Time Lived With You" Condition.
-The child does not have to live with you for over half of 2003 if either of the following applies.
+The child does not have to live with you for over half of 2004 if either of the following applies.

-- 1. The child was born or died during the year and your home was this child's home for the entire time he or she was alive in 2003. - 2.
-The child is presumed by law enforcement authorities to have been kidnapped by someone who is not a family member and the child lived with you for over half of the part of the year before he or she was kidnapped.
+- The child was born or died during the year and your home was this child's home for the entire time he or she was alive in 2004. - The child is presumed by law enforcement authorities to have been kidnapped by someone who is not a family member and the child lived with you for over half of the part of the year before he or she was kidnapped.